Do Go On - 207 - The Golden State Killer

 Yeah.

-on door handles so that again if somebody came home or if there was movement he'd know.
+so that, again, if somebody came home or if there was movement, he'd know.

 I once did that in my childhood bedroom when I was about seven.